anhcdang/cs484-group24/README.md

 Description:
 ************

 EventFinder is a project that helps students find different events to attend on campus.
-The two main tasks that EventFinder addresses are the ability to browse through different events or information with arm movements, and the ability to curate a customized feed by selecting categories of interest.
+The two main tasks that EventFinder addresses are the ability to explpre through different events or information using physical gestures, and the ability to curate a customized feed by selecting categories of interest.

 Installation
 ************